 KOLAJ LIVE ONLINE

-Artists in the Archives: Collage & Place as Archive
+Artists in the Archives: Absence in the Archive

 Presented in partnership with the Henry Sheldon Museum’s Stewart-Swift Research Center

 In Fall 2022 and Spring 2023, Kolaj Institute is presenting a series of Kolaj LIVE Online events in partnership with the Henry Sheldon Museum’s Stewart-Swift Research Center as part of the exhibition, “Artists in the Archives”.
 On the occasion of the 50th anniversary of the Stewart-Swift Research Center, the Henry Sheldon Museum of Vermont History invited an international network of collage artists to engage with historic material in the archive and to create a folio of collage prints that reflect on the idea of community in a 21st century world.
 Learn more about the project HERE.

 No archive or collection is perfect and not all people of a community are well-represented in an archive.
 How do we make sense of these absences and how can we make archives more representative of the whole community?
 In this event, Carmen Lizardo and Ginger Sedlarova, collage artists from the Artists in the Archives Project who focused on what communities are absent in the archive, join Stewart-Swift Research Center Archivist Eva Garcelon-Hart for a conversation about absence in the archive and the role artists can play in making archives more representative of the whole community.
 The panel will also be joined by Jillian Hartke, archivist at the Albuquerque Museum’s Photography Archive in New Mexico who will speak about that Museum’s approach to absence, acquisition, representation.
 Presented in partnership with the Henry Sheldon Museum’s Stewart-Swift Research Center.